At the Scene of an Accident

 - Stop your car and find out if anyone is injured.

-- Call the police or highway patrol.
+- Call 9-1-1 or the local non-emergency number if it is clear no one is injured.
 Tell them how many people were hurt and the types of injuries.
 The police will notify the nearest medical unit.

 - Ask the investigating officer where you can obtain a copy of the police report.
 You will probably need it when you submit your claim to your insurance company.